 Neuromuscular Medicine Fellowship

-The University of Washington Department of Neurology has two positions for ACGME-accredited neuromuscular medicine fellows for 2025-2026.
+The University of Washington Department of Neurology has two positions for ACGME-accredited neuromuscular medicine fellows.
 The UW Neuromuscular fellowship participants in AANEM application match.
 The fellow would be board eligible for the American Board of Electrodiagnostic Medicine and ABPN certificate in neuromuscular medicine.
-The fellowship is for one year with a chance to do a second year of basic/translational research with world-renowned muscular dystrophy researchers.
+This fellowship is for one clinical year.

 From Research to Cure

-While much remains to be done to improve patient care, UW Medicine’s understanding of the mechanisms of disease and treatment of neuromuscular conditions is at an unprecedented level:
+While much remains to be done to improve patient care, UW Medicine’s understanding of the mechanisms of disease and treatment of neuromuscular conditions is at the forefront of medicine in these conditions.
+Details about adult neuromuscular research projects and clinical trials are available, with active work being done in the areas of:

 How to Apply

-The University of Washington Department of Neurology has filled two positions for ACGME-accredited neuromuscular medicine fellows for 2025-2026
+The University of Washington Department of Neurology has filled two positions for ACGME-accredited neuromuscular medicine fellows for 2025-2026.
+Applications for the 2026-2027 academic year will open on January 1st through the AANEM portal.

 Visas